Thermoregulation: In birds and mammals

 Simplified control circuit of human thermoregulation.

 As in other mammals, thermoregulation is an important aspect of human homeostasis.
 Most body heat is generated in the deep organs, especially the liver, brain, and heart, and in contraction of skeletal muscles.
 Humans have been able to adapt to a great diversity of climates, including hot humid and hot arid.
 High temperatures pose serious stresses for the human body, placing it in great danger of injury or even death.
-For example, one of the most common reactions to hot temperatures is heat exhaustion, which is an illness that could happen if one is exposed to high temperatures, resulting in some symptoms such as dizziness, fainting, or a rapid heartbeat.
+For example, one of the most common reactions to hot temperatures is heat exhaustion, which is an illness that could happen if one is exposed to high temperatures, resulting in symptoms such as dizziness, fainting, or a rapid heartbeat.
 For humans, adaptation to varying climatic conditions includes both physiological mechanisms resulting from evolution and behavioural mechanisms resulting from conscious cultural adaptations.
-The physiological control of the body's core temperature takes place primarily through the hypothalamus, which assumes the role as the body's "thermostat".
+The physiological control of the body's core temperature takes place primarily through the hypothalamus, which assumes the role of the body's "thermostat".
 This organ possesses control mechanisms as well as key temperature sensors, which are connected to nerve cells called thermoreceptors.
 Thermoreceptors come in two subcategories; ones that respond to cold temperatures and ones that respond to warm temperatures.
-Scattered throughout the body in both peripheral and central nervous systems, these nerve cells are sensitive to changes in temperature and are able to provide useful information to the hypothalamus through the process of negative feedback, thus maintaining a constant core temperature.
+Scattered throughout the body in both the peripheral and central nervous systems, these nerve cells are sensitive to changes in temperature and are able to provide useful information to the hypothalamus through the process of negative feedback, thus maintaining a constant core temperature.